csm24/CS-M24/V1/readme.md

 # ChessEngine project
-## My input to the Swansea University M24 MSc team development project to develop a Chess game.
+## Swansea University M24 MSc team development project to develop a Chess game.

 All Java (throughout the project) is under package **swantech**

 My parts revolve around the Chess Engine.

-It relies heavily on the ITCK Chess Library (qv)
+It relies heavily on the ITCK Chess Library , at http://jvarsoke.github.io/ictk/docs/

 It uses the StockFish chess engine https://stockfishchess.org/